All guides

 Questions people ask

-What should I look for in a daily stretching app?
+What should I check before choosing a stretching app?

 Look for short routines, clear visual instructions, a visible timer, saved progress, and reminders that feel respectful.
 A stretching app should remove decisions instead of making you build every session from scratch.